BlogAutomation

 Free plan/trial?
 Yes.
 Zapier offers a "free forever" plan with limited features

-Zapier is one of the best-known workflow automation tools—it's the platform that made no-code automation accessible.
-As one of the most mature tools in this space, Zapier boasts integrations with over 3,000 apps, webhooks, and team features (like shared workspaces and team seats) for advanced plans.
+Zapier is one of the best-known workflow automation tools—it's the platform that made no-code automation accessible to the masses.
+As one of the most mature tools in the market, Zapier connects over 3,000 apps, allowing you to create automated workflows (called "Zaps") between them.

 Being a no-code tool, Zapier lets you create automation flows using a drop-down menu.
 The software's most recent addition, Transfer by Zapier, helps businesses automate data entry tasks more effectively by transferring data in bulk across different apps.

 If you're looking for a dedicated workflow automation tool, Zapier is an excellent choice.
-However, some users feel its paid plans are quite expensive (you’re looking at $599 per month if you’re an enterprise), and we agree.
-So if you need a more affordable option, it's worth considering alternatives.
+However, some users feel its paid plans are quite expensive as you scale up your automation needs.

 Best for: Dedicated workflow automation, but cheaper than Zapier